-I had no idea what a speakeasy bar (read the history of speakeasy bars here) was before I moved to NYC.
+I had no idea what a speakeasy bar was before I moved to NYC.
 However, I had a general idea that hidden bars existed in American TV shows such as Brooklyn Nine-Nine and Master of None.
+By random coincidence, I stumbled on this book, Speakeasy: The Employees Only Guide, which led me to fall in love with the concept of cocktails from prohibition era.

 So here are my favourites and a guide to must-visit speakeasy bars in NYC-